 By securing psychological parentage for S.H., and more importantly independent custody as a part of this tri-parent dispute, Sarah Jacobs has helped to continue to advance the rights of multi-parent and LGBTQ parents across New Jersey, and advance our law’s understanding of exactly what it means to be a parent and ultimately, a family.

 At Jacobs Berger, our attorneys have extensive experience working with families to find modern, creative and constructive solutions to family law issues of all kinds in towns across New Jersey and Morris County including Madison, Morristown, Randolph, Dover, Denville, Florham Park, East Hanover, Morris Plains and more.

 Our unique approach to divorce and family law is centered around protecting not only the interests of our clients, but the interests of the family as a whole.
 This means not wasting money on expensive litigation when negotiation is possible, and not creating inter-family strife when the same results can be achieved through a more communicative and constructive manner.
 And while this will always be our primary goal when resolving family law matters, we also understand that situations do arise in which no amount of negotiations will work, and our clients can rest assured that we have the experience, knowledge and preparation necessary to securing their needs and rights within a court of law.

-To speak with our legal team today in a comprehensive and confidential case assessment regarding any kind of family law matter you may be facing, including divorce, a child custody dispute, a post-divorce modification or enforcement matter, or even how we can help you to secure your rights as an independent parent or a psychological parent, please contact us online, or through our Morristown, NJ office at (973) 718-7705.
+To speak with our legal team today in a strategic planning session regarding any kind of family law matter you may be facing, including divorce, a child custody dispute, a post-divorce modification or enforcement matter, or even how we can help you to secure your rights as an independent parent or a psychological parent, please contact us online, or through our Morristown, NJ office at (973) 710-4366.